RaquelATeixeira/PynneApplication/README.md

 * AggregationService is @Service that receives List<BankClient> by constructor → DI.
 * BankController receives the service by constructor → DI.

-This means adding a Bank3 is just creating Bank3Adapter that implements BankClient.
-Spring wires it automatically, no other layer changes.
+This means that adding a Bank3 only requires creating a Bank3Adapter that implements BankClient.
+Spring wires it automatically, and no other layer needs to change.

 ## Tests